quixio/quix-docs/docs/blog/posts/game-telemetry-duckdb-quixstreams.md

 To set expectations, here are the major steps that I’ll be guiding you through.
 Most of the work is in designing the sink, and remaining steps should only take a minute:

 1. **Set Up the Environment**
-   * Install the Quix CLI to which will enable you quickly spin up a local Redpanda broker
+    —Install the Quix CLI to which will enable you quickly spin up a local Redpanda broker
-   * Clone the project files
+    —Clone the project files

 2. **Design the DuckDB Sink**
-   * Review the base classes in the Quix Sink API
+    —Review the base classes in the Quix Sink API
-   * Implement a custom sink extending BatchingSink
+    —Implement a custom sink extending BatchingSink
-   * Define the database schema
+    —Define the database schema
-   * Handle data transformation and batching
+    —Handle data transformation and batching
-   * Manage database connections and transactions
+    —Manage database connections and transactions

 3. **Run  the DuckDB Sink**
-   * Set up a consumer application with appropriate configurations
+    —Set up a consumer application with appropriate configurations
-   * Run the pre-prepared producer script
+    —Run the pre-prepared producer script
-   * Execute the Quix Streams consume application with the DuckDB sink
+    —Execute the Quix Streams consume application with the DuckDB sink

 4. **Review tips on creating sinks for other destinations**
-   * Look at batch sizes and commit frequencies
+    —Look at batch sizes and commit frequencies
-   * Handle back pressure and error scenarios
+    —Handle back pressure and error scenarios

 ## Setting Up the Local Environment